-Now picture this: a getaway that allows you to relax, recharge, and be reinvigorated without any restrictions, and all the food you can eat with complete privacy for you and your family whenever you need it.
+Picture this: a getaway that allows you to relax, recharge, and be reinvigorated without any restrictions.
+All the food you can eat and complete privacy for you and your family whenever you need it.

-You can get it all in your very own backyard hot tub!
+You can get it all in your very own backyard with a hot tub!

 Hot tubs create the perfect backyard oasis any time of the year, but they’re especially fun when you need respite during the cold winter months.
 However, you do need to take steps to make sure your tub is winter-ready before the temperatures drop.